pErsten/drawer/README.md

 palette.

 Controls:
- w,a,s,d - to move cursor
+ w,a,s,d - to move cursor;
- space - to draw that pixel, where cursor is now with corresponding color z - clear pixel from color q - exit
+ space - to draw that pixel, where cursor is now with corresponding color;
+ z - clear pixel from color;
+ q - exit.